You are now in the main content area

 Definitions

-We are providing the following list of definitions in order to offer some consistency in describing various modes of in-person, distance, and hybrid learning for students and instructors, timetabling, and creating course timing and expectations.
+We are providing the following list of definitions in order to offer some consistency in describing various modes of in-person, blended, online synchronous and online asynchronous learning for students and instructors, timetabling, and creating course timing and expectations.

 Illustration of a classroom